cockroachdb/docs/src/current/v23.1/changefeed-examples.md

     For more detail on emitted changefeed messages, see [responses]({% link {{ page.version.version }}/changefeed-messages.md %}#responses).

-## Create a changefeed using CDC queries
+## Create a changefeed using change data capture queries

-In this example, you will create a changefeed that filters the change data using CDC queries before emitting to the sink.
+In this example, you will create a changefeed that filters the change data using change data capture queries before emitting to the sink.
 This example will use a cloud storage sink, however CDC queries are supported by each sink and sinkless changefeeds with an {{ site.data.products.enterprise }} license.

-For more examples and syntax detail, refer to the ({% link {{ page.version.version }}/cdc-queries.md %}) page.
+For different use case examples and syntax detail, refer to the [Change Data Capture Queries]({% link {{ page.version.version }}/cdc-queries.md %}) page.

 1. If you do not already have one, [request a trial {{ site.data.products.enterprise }} license]({% link {{ page.version.version }}/enterprise-licensing.md %}).